Ancient Egyptian literature: Hieroglyphs, hieratic, and Demotic

+Ancient Egyptians used three forms of writing: Hieroglyphs, Hieratic, and later Demotic.
+Hieroglyphs were used for monuments and, in cursive form, for funerary literature.
+Hieratic evolved as a more cursive form of hieroglyphs for everyday writing on papyrus.
+It was used to write both classical Middle Egyptian as well as Late Egyptian.
+It later was replaced by Demotic, an even more cursive form, relegating hieratic to the role cursive hieroglyphs had held previously, namely priestly writing.
+By Greek times, this led to a situation where all three scripts were used side by side: Demotic writing, the "common script", was used for everyday administrative and private texts.
+Hieratic writing remained in use by the priests, leading to Greek name "priestly script".
+Hieroglyphs continued to be used on temples and monuments (e.g. stelae) until the closure of the temples in Roman times.
+After this, knowledge of the Egyptian writing systems was lost until their decipherment in the early 1800s.

 By the Early Dynastic Period in the late 4th millennium BC, Egyptian hieroglyphs and their cursive form hieratic were well-established written scripts.
 Egyptian hieroglyphs are small artistic pictures of natural objects.
-For example, the hieroglyph for door-bolt, pronounced se, produced the s sound; combined with another or multiple hieroglyphs, one could thus spell out the sound of words for more abstract concepts like sorrow, happiness, beauty, and evil.
+For example, the hieroglyph for door-bolt, pronounced se, produced the s sound; combined with another or multiple hieroglyphs, one could thus spell out the sound of words for more abstract concepts like "sorrow", "happiness", "beauty", and "evil".
 The Narmer Palette, dated c.
-3100 BC during the last phase of Predynastic Egypt, combines the hieroglyphs for catfish and chisel to produce the name of King Narmer.
+3100 BC during the last phase of Predynastic Egypt, combines the hieroglyphs for "catfish" and "chisel" to produce the name of King Narmer.